 By KBB.com Editors

-Driving Impressions To make the Mazda "zoom-zoom" story work with a sport utility vehicle ride and handle like a low-slung sport sedan takes a bit of tweaking in both the engine and suspension tuning.
-In the case of the 2011 Mazda CX-7, the...goal has been accomplished while delivering a firm, but comfortable ride and adequate fuel economy.
+Driving Impressions To make a sport utility vehicle ride and handle like a low-slung sport sedan takes a bit of tweaking in both the engine and suspension department.
+In the case of...the 2012 CX-7 SUV, Mazda engineers have accomplished their goals without sacrificing ride comfort or a quiet cabin.
 When equipped with the 161-horsepower engine, the CX-7's driving experience is still fun, if not fast.
-It's the 244-horsepower turbocharged engine that makes the CX-7 a blast to drive.
+It's the 244-horsepower turbocharged engine, however, that makes the Mazda CX-7 a blast to drive.
 The turbo engine delivers 90 percent of its peak toque at very low engine speeds, providing great acceleration from rest and when merging into fast-moving traffic.
 Better yet, the turbo runs on regular gas, a bonus for high-performance fans.

 Folding Rear Seats